LSU Tigers football: Songs and cheers

-Callin' Baton Rouge – The Garth Brooks song "Callin' Baton Rouge" is played over the PA system in Tiger Stadium prior to kickoff for each game.
+Callin' Baton Rouge – The Garth Brooks song "Callin' Baton Rouge" is played at each game.

-First, second, and third-down cheers – When the Tigers are on offense and earn a first down, the fans perform the "First Down Cheer".
-It includes the "Hold that Tiger" musical phrase from "Tiger Rag" played by the LSU band and the fans shout "Geaux Tigers" at the end of each phrase.
-The "Second Down Cheer" is a musical selection that is followed by the crowd chanting L-S-U!
-The "Third Down Cheer" is based on the song "Eye of the Tiger" by Survivor.

 Geaux Tigers – A common cheer for all LSU athletics, Geaux Tigers, pronounced "Go Tigers", is derived from a common ending in Cajun French names, -eaux.
 Fans began using this spelling in the 1990s to add local flavor to the standard cheer.
 The phrase was trademarked by the university in 2005.

 Hot Boudin – A cheer before and during games about famous food in Louisiana.
 It goes "Hot boudin, cold coush-coush, come on tigers, push push push."
 Push is pronounced poosh to rhyme with coush-coush [koosh-koosh].
 Coush-coush is a Cajun dish generally served for breakfast.

-Neck - A spinoff of "Talkin' Out da Side of Ya Neck!"
+Neck - A rendition of "Talkin' Out the Side of Your Neck", a marching band tune commonly performed by HBCU bands.
+Performances of "Neck" have been infamous due to a vulgar chant based on the song's chorus ("Suck that Tiger dick, bitch").
+In an effort to curb the chant, the tune was banned in 2010, before being allowed sparingly since 2013.
+During a 2018 game against Georgia, the crowd broke into the chant several times despite "Neck" never being played.
+The tune is reportedly planned to be included in the upcoming video game EA Sports College Football 25.

 Tiger bait – LSU fans will yell "Tiger Bait, Tiger Bait" at visiting fans.

 Tiger Bandits – Whenever LSU forces a turnover or gets the ball back via a defensive stop, the LSU band plays the Tiger Bandits song and LSU fans bow in respect to the defensive stop.
 The original title of the song was called "Chinese Bandits", but the title was eventually changed to "Tiger Bandits" (or just simply "Bandits") to make the tradition more inclusive.
 The term "Chinese Bandits" originated as the nickname that LSU Coach Paul Dietzel gave to the defensive unit he organized in 1958, which helped LSU to win its first national championship.
 The next season, the 1959 Chinese Bandit defense held their opponents to an average of only 143.2 yards per game.
 No LSU defense since has done better.